sneha-balamurali/fpga/projects/led_control_gpio.md

 [Below is a short summary but for more detail go to the arm technical docs](https://developer.arm.com/documentation/102202/0300/Overview?lang=en)

-- AMBA = Advanced Micontroller Bus Architecture (a set of on-chip communication standards created by Arm).[^1]
+- AMBA = Advanced Micontroller Bus Architecture (a set of on-chip communication standards created by Arm).
-- AXI = Advanced eXtensible Interface, one of the most widely used AMBA protocols.[^1]
+- AXI = Advanced eXtensible Interface, one of the most widely used AMBA protocols.
-- It defines how different parts of a system-on-chip (SoC) talk to each other, like processors, memory controllers, and peripherals.[^1]
+- It defines how different parts of a system-on-chip (SoC) talk to each other, like processors, memory controllers, and peripherals.
+- (Based on the AMBA AXI protocol specification [^1].)

 In our case, AXI is the bus protocol used on the PS–PL AXI ports (GP/HP/ACP) of the Zynq-7000 shown below.
 These ports are the standard path for memory-mapped communication between the ARM cores in the Processing System (PS) and custom logic in the Programmable Logic (PL). [^2] [^3]